Video: Omental bursa

 So where now looking at the transverse colon and it should be noted that the transverse colon is suspended from the dorsal surface of the abdomen by the transverse mesocolon while it also attaches to the greater omentum.
 And these anatomical attachments place the transverse colon at the lowermost border of the omental bursa, or to say it in a better way, the transverse colon forms the inferior margin of the omental bursa.
 Yet despite those attachments, it is considered one of the most mobile parts of the digestive tract.

 So if you look to the left right behind the greater omentum, you'll see the left colic flexure also known as the splenic colic flexure, and this part of the colon is a transition point between the transverse and the descending colon.
 And finally, let's have a look at the descending colon.
-So here we can see the descending colon highlighted in green, and the main function of this part of the colon is to store digested food for emptying through the rectum.
+So here we can see the descending colon highlighted in green, and the main function of this part of the colon is to store fecal matter for emptying through the rectum.

 Okay, so now that we've clarified the major parts of the digestive tract related to the omental bursa, let's shift our attention to the other structures.